A Year-Round Guide to Franklin and Nantahala

 Give Your Kids the Best Day Ever

-Just half a mile from the North Carolina Museum of Natural Sciences down North Blount Street is a wonderland for young children (children of all ages can find something to do here, but parents say kids 10 and under enjoy the museum best).
-If you want to wear them out, you can’t do much better than the Marbles Kids Museum.
-Release them into the wild world of fun and education, with non-stop, hands-on activities.
+Just a quick walk through Nash Square from Raleigh Union Station is a wonderland for young children at Marbles Kids Museum.
+(Children of all ages can find something to do here, but parents say kids 10 and under enjoy the museum best.)
+Release them into the wild world of fun and education, with nonstop, hands-on activities.
 Buy tickets in advance to make sure you have a spot.

-At the Marbles Kids Museum, kids can enjoy the wild world of fun and education, with non-stop, hands-on activities.
+At Marbles Kids Museum, kids can enjoy the wild world of fun and education, with nonstop, hands-on activities.

 Be Your Most “Right Now” with Art